Posthumus Conference 2025 (Nijmegen, 27-28 May)

 Jens Aurich (International Institute of Social History) – Collective labor action and institutional change: Calico Printing in Berlin 1750-1848

-Aaron Roberts (Utrecht University) – Cooperation, cooperatives and development (SCOOP-project)
+Aaron Roberts (Utrecht University) – Colonial cooperation: institutional transfer of cooperatives in colonial Ghana

 Ben Gales (University of Groningen) – Local communities and damage in the post-mining era